Psychedelic Migraine Treatment

 “work by narrowing blood vessels in the brain, stopping pain signals from being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.”

-Psychedelic tryptamines such as Psilocybin and Psilocin also target the same 5HT1D receptor as Rizatraptan, which works to reduce bloodflow to the blood brain vessles.
-The 5HT1D receptor is they key receptor in inducing vasocontriction.
+Psychedelic tryptamines such as Psilocybin and Psilocin also target the same 5HT1D receptor as Rizatraptan, which works to reduce bloodflow to the brain’s vessels.
+The 5HT1D receptor is the key receptor in inducing vasoconstriction.

-This has also been shown by functional neuro-imaging, that due to this vasocontricting effect of tryptamines, less oxygen flows to the brain during psychedelic treatment or a trip.
+Functional neuro-imaging reveals that due to this vasoconstricting effect of tryptamines, less oxygen flows to the brain through the duration of the experience.

 The authors interviewed 53 cluster headache patients who had used psilocybin or lysergic acid diethylamide (LSD) to treat their condition.
-Twenty-two of 26 psilocybin users reported that psilocybin aborted attacks; 25 of 48 psilocybin users and 7 of 8 LSD users reported cluster period termination; 18 of 19 psilocybin users and 4 of 5 LSD users reported remission period extension.
+22 out of 26 psilocybin users reported that psilocybin aborted attacks; 25 of 48 psilocybin users, and 7 of 8 LSD users reported cluster period termination; 18 of 19 psilocybin users and 4 of 5 LSD users reported remission period extension.
 Research on the effects of psilocybin and LSD on cluster headache may be warranted.

-It seems that the molecular structure of migraine medicines is nearly identical to that of serotonin receptor agonists such as the psychedelics LSD and magic mushrooms.
+It seems that the molecular structure of migraine medicines is extremely similar to that of serotonin receptor agonists, such as the psychedelics LSD and magic mushrooms.